 Once a monster explodes and covers the screen with blood and gore, it gets sent to “The Island.” – where it can be put to work for all eternity crafting items to assist you on your mission.
 You can also view the Monster Index to read about the different monsters, if you do so desire.
 You may only see a monster for less than a second before you kill it, so it is a great resource to take a look at everything that you have killed.

 Hell Yeah! takes you on an adventure through different levels of Hell lasting about 8-10 hours.
 The platforming will turn off a bunch of people due to the floaty controls and no you can’t use the D-Pad – only the analog stick.
 There are plenty of references to previous Sega games as well as from other titles – I’m pretty sure I heard the Super Mario pipe sound.
 The game’s shop is without a doubt a homage to Saints Row 3.
 Speaking of the shop, you are able to purchase new weapons as well as wearable hats and even the option to change the design of your circular blades.
 Nothing screams style like rolling around in a frosted donut – with sprinkles of course.
-Besides platforming your way across the levels you will also be flying a spaceship as well as a submarine, which should help break up the gameplay.Note: The Hell Yeah!
-Wrath of the Dead Rabbit review was written based on the Xbox 360 version of the game provided by the publisher.
+Besides platforming your way across the levels you will also be flying a spaceship as well as a submarine, which should help break up the gameplay.Note: Hell Yeah!
+Wrath of the Dead Rabbit was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.